 Find out more about the CRS milestone and writing up period.

 In addition your department’s Postgraduate Office will provide you specific information, including relevant paperwork, about your department’s requirements for the above markers of progression.

 For some students, different stages of their research can be more challenging and daunting than others.
 Your supervisor, academic mentor and postgraduate tutors as well as other members of your department are there to support you at all times and communication is key.

-If you need advice on dealing with stress or pressure during your research degree, visit the Student Space website.
+If you need advice on dealing with stress or pressure during your research degree, visit the Student Support Zone.